Cognigy/Documentation/docs/en/docs/live-agent/Reports/labels.md

   <figcaption></figcaption>
 </figure>

+## Report Indicators

+{! _includes/live-agent/reports.md !}

 ## Download Label Reports

-You can download the Label metrics by clicking **Download label reports** at the top right of the page.
+To download a report as a CSV file for the chart, click **Download label reports** in the upper-right corner of the chart.
-The report will be downloaded in CSV format.